NIV-VENTURES/simply_suggest_ruby/README.md

 	# then somewhere on your side you can call this function to get the javascript calls
 	<%= get_tracking_code user_id: unique_user_id, object_id: unique_object_id, object_type: object_type, event: "view" %>
-	# available event types are: buy, like, dislike, favorite, view, basket
+	# available event types are: buy, like, dislike, favorite, view and add-to-basket

 ## Changes